quincinia/Full-Stack-Open-part-6/README.md

 ## Exercise 6.18
 Timed notifications can now be launched with a single call.
 I didn't really need any asynchronous action to implement this, the new `timedNotification` function is just a macro for the existing actions.
 For this reason, the function actually isn't a true action creator since it doesn't define any new action.

+## Exercise 6.19
+The Notification component now uses `connect`.
+A pretty simple change since Notification does not dispatch any actions.